Are 26,000 Jobs at Risk as MAS Holdings Moves to Shut down factories?

 In this context, below is our fact-check regarding recent social media posts about the Methliya factory, which handles MAS’s garment production operations, and about MAS Holdings itself.

 Several social media posts have been circulating, claiming that MAS Holdings has already planned to close multiple factories and implement massive layoffs.
-Some of these posts specifically mentioned that as many as 26,000 employees would be affected.
+Some of these posts specifically indicated that the impact could reach up to 26,000 employees.

 Accordingly, we proceeded to check the authenticity of these reports.